Unique continuation for the gradient of eigenfunctions and Wegner estimates for random divergence-type operators: Stronger results for small energies

-\begin{remark} Actually the result of \cite{StollmannS-18} only uses the lower ellipticity constant $\theta_{\Ellip,-}$ of $A$.
-Since $A$ is assumed to satisfy \eqref{eq:elliptic} in our application, we do not want to elaborate on this fact.
-It should also be mentioned that the main result of \cite{StollmannS-18} is applicable in more general situations. \end{remark}
+\begin{remark} Actually, the result of \cite{StollmannS-21} only uses the lower ellipticity constant $\theta_{\Ellip,-}$ of $A$.
+Since $A$ is assumed to satisfy \eqref{eq:elliptic} in our application, we do not elaborate further on this detail.
+It should also be mentioned that the main result of \cite{StollmannS-21} is applicable in more general situations. \end{remark}

-With Theorem \ref{thm:StollmanStolz-ur-low-energy} at hand, it is possible to prove a unique continuation estimate for the gradient of eigenfunctions of divergence-type operators with Neumann boundary conditions.
+With Theorem~\ref{thm:StollmanStolz-ur-low-energy} at hand, it is possible to prove a unique continuation estimate for the gradient of eigenfunctions of divergence-type operators with Neumann boundary conditions.